zhullyb/monyhar/monyhar/docs/security/faq.md

 [TOC]

-<a name="TOC-Why-are-security-bugs-hidden-in-the-Chromium-issue-tracker-"></a>
+<a name="TOC-Why-are-security-bugs-hidden-in-the-Monyhar-issue-tracker-"></a>
-## Why are security bugs hidden in the Chromium issue tracker?
+## Why are security bugs hidden in the Monyhar issue tracker?

 We must balance a commitment to openness with a commitment to avoiding unnecessary risk for users of widely-used open source libraries.